AGMAndirko/CLAP/observations.md

 Regarding signaling pathways, only in the first period do we find 'cGMP-PKG signaling pathway' (KEGG:04022), while later 'oxytocin signaling pathway'(KEGG:04921) (300-500k period), 'cAMP signaling pathway' (KEGG:04024) or 'Pathways Regulating Hippo Signaling' (WP:WP4540) (500-1my period).
 Specific to the most recent period is the term related to the disorder 'Fragile X Syndrome' (WP:WP4549).
 Across all time blocks we recurrently find GO terms related to development and differentiation (including terms such as 'head development', GO:0060322; 'brain development', GO:0007420; or 'anatomical structure development', GO:0048856) and synapse (e.g. GABAergic/cholinergic/glutamatergic synapses, KEGG:04727, KEGG:04725, GO:0098978; or postsynapse, GO:0098794).
 Some specific terms for each period are shown in [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/plotEXCterms_g001_KEEG_REAC_WP.pdf) (see Suppl.
 Tables X1...Xn for the complete set of GO terms).

 We further noticed differences between GO terms across periods when thresholding for a adj p-value < .05.
 Only in the middle period (300-500k) do we find terms related to behavior (startle response, GO:0001964), facial shape (narrow mouth, 'HP:0000160') and hormone system (steroid hormone, GO:0043401, GO:0048545, and GO:0003707; or parathyroid hormone, KEGG:04928).
 For the 500-1m period, we find terms like cognition (GO:0050890), learning or memory (GO:0007611) or cerebellum (granular layer, HPA:007020_22; also present at adj p value < .01) and spinocerebellar ataxia (KEGG:05017).
 Only in the most recent period does the term 'cerebral cortex: neuropil' appear (HPA:008050_22).
-	+ **CB:** fix link
-	+ **AA:** no link to fix because there are no supp tables in github
+You can see the complete lists [here](https://github.com/AGMAndirko/CLAP/tree/master/plots/GO_terms/Supplementary_Tables).

 A venn diagran showing the number of shared categories accross timing windows can be seen [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/GOTerms_Venn_001.pdf) (with a significance threshold of p-val < 0.01)